Frequently Asked Questions about the NC Immunization Program (NCIP)

 Requirements after agreement termination

-Upon termination, regardless of the reason, it's your responsibility to properly store, handle and relocate all viable, unused NCIP vaccine.
+Upon termination, regardless of the reason, it is your responsibility to properly store, handle and relocate all viable, unused NCIP vaccine.
 We'll find an active provider who may be able to use the excess vaccines.
 In most cases, your county health department can take them.

 How to terminate the agreement

-• NCIP Withdrawal Statement: a brief statement from the physician about why the practice is leaving and an inventory of all state-supplied vaccines in your facility.
+• NCIP Withdrawal Statement.
+A brief statement from the lead provider about why the practice is leaving and an inventory of all state-supplied vaccines in your facility.

 • Instructions for continued NCIR access.
 If you use the North Carolina Immunization Registry, you can maintain access by completing an NCIR-Only Provider Agreement within 30 days of withdrawing from NCIP.